asmyshlyaev177/react-horizontal-scrolling-menu/README.md

 Can simulate click with `componentRef.onItemClick('item4')`

+Can select and scroll to item with `componentRef.scrollTo('item14')`

 ## Gotchas
 * Menu items must have width, so if you use images as elements before image loaded it has width 0.